-To turn on this feature, click Config, and then, in the dropdown menu, click on the two items checked (see below).
+To turn on this feature, click Config, and then, in the dropdown menu, click on the two items checked called "QSYing wipes the call & Spots QSO in Bandmap (S&P)" and "Show Non-Workable Spots in Bandmap" (see below).
 You need them both because grey spots are regarded as non-workable, and they will disappear unless Show non-workable spots is checked.
-If you don't work a station, and tune off his frequency, his call sign will appear in the appropriate color to denote whether he's a new multiplier or simply a valid QSO; either way you know to go back and work him later, if he's still there.
+If you hear a station and type in his call sign, but you don't work him and tune off his frequency, his call sign will appear in the appropriate color to denote whether he's a new multiplier or simply a valid QSO; either way you know to go back and work him later, if he's still there.